 Bounce rate can be caused by a variety of factors.
 Either your campaign’s targeting isn’t correct or your landing pages aren’t effectively delivering quality content or proper call-to-actions.
-Here’s 7 ways to ensure a reduced bounce rate:
+Here are 7 ways to ensure a reduced bounce rate:

 Big chunks of text are never ideal for a website.
 For most kinds of websites, images are able to speak way louder than words.
 Be sure your landing page isn’t cluttered and has a clean format with minimal text and more imagery to communicate what you need.

-If you’re a blog or promoting articles, then be sure to break the text in easy-to-read paragraphs, add large headings, subheadings, bullet points and regular imagery to make the page visually appealing.
+If you’re a blog or promoting articles, then be sure to break the text into easy-to-read paragraphs, and add large headings, subheadings, bullet points, and regular imagery to make the page visually appealing.